CANVAS SOLARIS

 According to the CD cover, Canvas Solaris is: Nathan Sapp - lead and rhythm guitars, guitar synthesizer, 6 and 12 string acoustic guitars, micromoog and Yamaha cs-60 synthesizers, speckle interferometry at infared wavelengths of 1.6 and 2.22 micron; Ben Simpkins - rhythm and lead guitars, bass guitar, 12-string acoustic guitar, gravitational wave signal of spiraling neutron stars in coincidence with a gamma ray; Hunter Ginn - drums, doumbek, djembe, table drums, congas, shekere, muon wobble, possible door to supersymmetric universe.

-Man, that hurt my head just to copy it from the CD.
+Man, that hurt my head just to copy all that from the CD.

 Rating Guide: